Brexit problems hit Irish deliveries from hubs in Britain

 Following the EU/UK trade deal most products can move between the British and Irish markets free of tariffs, or import duties, provided they meet rules relating to where inputs and components come from, known as rules or origin requirements.

 However an anomaly has emerged in relation to goods coming into major UK distribution hubs used by some major multinational foods companies and some supermarket companies and suppliers.
 If these goods are just transiting through Britain and the loads are not broken up, then there is no tariffs problem.
-However typically they would be reloaded and redistributed from the major hubs and under current rules this means tariffs would apply, even though the goods originate in the EU.
+However typically they would be reloaded and redistributed from the major hubs and under current rules this means tariffs would apply if they go onward to EU markets such as Ireland , even though the goods originate in the EU.

 Paul Kelly, director of Food Drink Ireland, the Ibec group, said this was threatening to disrupt well-established supply chains, which had been put in place to deliver foodstuffs at the lowest cost to consumers.
 The EU could decide to waive the requirement, given that the goods are originated within its borders, but there are no immediate indications that it will.
 If it continues, it will disadvantage EU producers in getting goods on to the UK and Irish markets.